salonikarnik/Classification-Techniques/Data Analysis/ReadME.txt

 SVM:e1071

-After taking a look at the accuracy reports for all classifiers, the SVM kernel, having it set to radial basis and polynomial works the best for this Pima dataset.
+After taking a look at the accuracy reports for all classifiers, the SVM kernel, having it set to radial basis and polynomial works the best for the Pima dataset.